P&T Group

 P&T Group (巴馬丹拿), formerly known as Palmer and Turner Hong Kong (Chinese: 公和洋行; "Kung Wo Yeung Hong"), is an architectural firm in Hong Kong.
-It is one of the oldest architecture and engineering firms in the world, and it has designed many landmark buildings in Hong Kong, Shanghai and in southeast Asia.
+It is one of the oldest architecture and engineering firms in the world and it has designed numerous buildings across Asia, Africa, and the Middle East.

 History

 Based in Hong Kong, P&T claims its roots when architect William Salway set up his own practice on 1 October 1868.
 Herbert William Bird, a partner of the firm from 1901 to 1928, was also a member of the Legislative Council of Hong Kong.
 Hong Kong public records suggest that Palmer & Turner arose out of Palmer & Bird – a prominent firm at the time whose senior partner was Lennox Godfrey Bird, younger brother of HW Bird.
 It is known that Clement Palmer, then only 23 years of age, designed the first Hong Kong and Shanghai Bank Building in 1883.
 Arthur Turner, a structural engineer, joined the firm in 1884.
 From 1891 onwards, the name Palmer and Turner was kept, despite the arrival of new partners.

 During the late 19th and early 20th centuries, the practice was very active in colonial Hong Kong, and in Shanghai, which was a treaty port at the time.
 A Shanghai office of Palmer and Turner was opened in the mid-1920s, and it designed many important buildings that constitute the Old Bund in Shanghai, including the Peace Hotel.
 Following a rule change by the architects' professional body, HKIA, in 1981, after which full liability partnerships could incorporate, the practice was incorporated and renamed P&T Group in 1982.
 Its holding company, which owns all its offices premises and practices, was transferred into a trust protecting its owners, with rules determining dividends, and the reinvestment of profits within the company.

 The company's fortunes have waxed and waned over the years.
 During the Asian financial crisis, its headcount was pruned from 800 employees down to 450.
 In China, business has fallen from its peak in the 2000s, when the mainland accounted for over half its revenues, to less than 30 per cent, the firm shrunk from some 2,000 employees to just over 1,600.
 Heinz Rust, one of the P&T directors responsible for the changes at the time, said the new company was "streamlined" to suit expansion plans.
-The company expanded internationally since around 2000, opened new offices in Dubai (2004), Wuhan (2005), Abu Dhabi (2007), Ho Chi Minh City (2008), Chongqing (2012), Indonesia (2014) and Shenzhen (2016).
+The company expanded internationally since around 2000, opened new offices in Dubai (2004), Abu Dhabi (2007), Ho Chi Minh City (2008), Chongqing (2012), Indonesia (2014), Shenzhen (2016) and Riyadh (2018).